Attesting UK Documents Legalised for United Arab Emirates

 Before applying for UAE employment visa, one or more documents which was/were originated in the United Kingdom should firstly be certified by an UK Notary Public, then must be legalised by the Legalisation Office (LO) of Foreign, Commonwealth and Development Office (FCDO), and further be attested by the UAE Embassy in the UK.
 Regarding the reason of the final process through UAE Embassy that UAE is not member of Hague Convention, therefore an apostilled certificate is not accepted in UAE.
 As a result, legalised documents for use in UAE should be gone through the final part - attested by UAE Embassy in the UK.

-What types of UK documents for attestation?
+What types of UK documents legalised for UAE?

 Personal documents: Degree or Master Certificate, PHDs or Diploma Qualifications or other Academic Reports, National Police Chiefs' Council (NPCC) or Disclosure Scotland, Power of Attorney etc.

 Commercial documents: Certificate of Incorporation, Tax Returns, Partnership Agreement, VAT Certificate, Company Registers, or Certificate of Name Change etc.

 If I live overseas, can my document be legalised by UAE Embassy in the UK?